 Born 18 December 1956 in Mönchengladbach, Germany, Reinhold Ewald is married and has three children.
 He enjoys reading and spending time with his family and performs with an amateur theatre group.
 He also plays soccer and holds a black belt in karate.

-Received a Bachelor of Science degree in Physics from the University of Cologne in 1977 and a Master of Science degree in Experimental Physics in 1983.
+Reinhold received a Bachelor of Science degree in Physics from the University of Cologne in 1977 and a Master of Science degree in Experimental Physics in 1983.
 He graduated in 1986 with a PhD in Physics and a minor degree in human physiology.

 Member of the Deutsche Physikalische Gesellschaft (German Physics Society) and the Association of Space Explorers.
 He is a Full Member of the International Academy of Astronautics.

-Reinhold Ewald received the Russian “Order of Friendship” in 1992 and the Russian “Medal for Personal Courage” in 1997, awarded by President Yeltsin of the Russian Federation.
+Reinhold received Russia’s Order of Friendship in 1992 and Russia’s Medal for Personal Courage in 1997, awarded by President Yeltsin of the Russian Federation.
 In 2011 he received the Russian medal for Achievements in Spaceflight.
 He was awarded the German Federal Cross of Merit (First Class) in 1997.

-In 1995 he returned to Star City, Russia, to train for the second German–Russian mission MIR’97.
+In 1995 he returned to Star City, Russia, to train for the second German–Russian mission Mir ’97.

-In February 1999 he joined ESA’s European Astronaut Corps at the European Astronaut Centre EAC in Cologne, Germany.
+In February 1999 he joined ESA’s European Astronaut Corps at the European Astronaut Centre in Cologne, Germany.